 However, the same dynamic energy that makes BattleTech so compelling can also make it confusing, with so many sourcebooks published over the years.
 As people encounter BattleTech, get hooked and start to obtain sourcebooks, they need to know where a particular sourcebook is best used along the BattleTech timeline.

-To help quickly and easily convey the timeline of the BattleTech universe—and to allow a player to easily “plug in” a given sourcebook—we’ve pided BattleTech into six major eras.
+To help quickly and easily convey the timeline of the BattleTech universe—and to allow a player to easily “plug in” a given sourcebook—we’ve divided BattleTech into six major eras.

-Sub-Eras: In an effort to keep the number of eras to a minimum, only six era names/icons are used in print/PDF books.
-In reality, however, both the star League, Succession Wars and Dark Age cover hundreds of years, as opposed to the mere dozens or less covered by the Clan Invasion, Civil War and Jihad eras.
-To provide a better way to sort units within a given time period, the Star League, Succession Wars and Dark Age eras include Sub-Eras in the Era pull-down menu of the Unit List search function.
+Sub-Eras: In an effort to keep the number of eras to a minimum, only seven era names/icons are used in print/PDF books.
+In reality, however, both the star League, Succession Wars and Dark Age cover hundreds of years, as opposed to the mere dozens or less covered by the Clan Invasion, Civil, War and Jihad eras.
+To provide a better way to sort units within a given time period, the Star League, Succession Wars, and Dark Age eras include Sub-Eras in the Era drop-down menu of the Unit search function.

 Ian Cameron, ruler of the Terran Hegemony, concludes decades of tireless effort with the creation of the Star League, a political and military alliance between all Great Houses and the Hegemony.
 Star League armed forces immediately launch the Reunification War, forcing the Periphery realms to join.
 For the next two centuries, humanity experiences a golden age across the thousand light-years of human-occupied space known as the Inner Sphere.
 It also sees the creation of the most powerful military in human history.